yasiryagi/monitoring/README.md

 ufw route allow proto tcp from any to any port 9090 ufw enable
 ```
-> Ass other system/ports that are needed.
+> Add other system/ports that are needed.

 # Run as a service